Namespace Standard · Draft for Comment

 Canonical

-Preferred or default resolution target within its category.
-Assigned by the DNSO for reference implementations.
+DNSO-designated preferred implementation for its category.
+Assigned sparingly and only by the DNSO for reference implementations.

 7.2 Trust Accumulation